songminhak/songminhak.github.io/content/authors/admin/_index.md

 I am on leave from my studies at KAIST to fulfill my mandatory military service in South Korea, from February 2022 to November 2023.

-If you are interested in collaboration or wish to engage in discussions with me, please feel free to contact me at: songminhak at kaist dot ac dot kr.
+If you are interested in collaboration or wish to engage in discussions with me, please feel free to contact me at: minhaksong at kaist dot ac dot kr.

 {style="text-align: justify;"}